vadagama/sever_crew/README.md

 * **S3 Storage** - central data storage, which could store all the information including historical data and BLOBs
 * **Notification Module** - for sending SMS, emails and Push notifications (see [ADR-8](adrs/ADR-8:%20Notifications.md))
 * **Tracing and Monitoring Module** - for supporting infrastructure, network, and security monitoring, monitor, troubleshoot, and optimize application performance and also search, filter, and analyze our logs (see [ADR-7](adrs/ADR-7:%20Observability.md))

+These functional areas can be prioritized using a Domain Driven Design approach in order to have a good understanding of priorities and assumptions for various [subdomains](pages/subdomains.md).

 ### Assumptions <a name="assumptions"></a>
 We define several assumptions as knowledge taken for granted or accepted as true without evidence.